Coinbase Hits Back Against SEC’s Claim That It Offers Trading Of Some Crypto “Securities”

 Coinbase's process also considers regulatory compliance and other issues related to each asset, such as information security.
 According to Grewal, the crypto exchange ends up not listing most of the assets it reviews.
 He accused the SEC of jumping straight to litigation instead of "having a dialogue" with Coinbase about the seven assets traded on its platform.

 Additionally, Grewal claimed that the regulator doesn't actually have a "clear or workable regulatory framework for digital asset securities."
-Thursday morning before learning of the securities fraud charges, Coinbase filed a rule-making petition with the SEC, calling for the agency to make an actual rule "so the crypto securities market has a chance to develop."7 ESG Stocks that are Leading the Way to a Better World
+Thursday morning before learning of the securities fraud charges, Coinbase filed a rule-making petition with the SEC, calling for the agency to make an actual rule "so the crypto securities market has a chance to develop."7 Travel Stocks That Will Benefit as Covid Restrictions End

 .